Ph.D. student in psychology

 Hello!

 I am a Ph.D. student at Princeton University, advised by Drs.
 Natalia Vélez and Tom Griffiths.
 I am interested in the computational cognitive science of human aggregate minds (HAM).
 How do the cognitive properties of each individual human mind and brain create emergent properties of human interactions and group behaviors and how does information from group and interactive settings shape individual cognitive mechanisms.
 How does working together as a group make some computational problems easier and what new computational problems it uniquely imposes?
-I intend to draw insights from diverse academic domains to study these questions, especially psychology, computer science, economics, neuroscience, and philosophy.
+I intend to draw insights from diverse academic domains to study these questions, especially psychology, computer science, economics, neuroscience, evolutionary biology, and philosophy.

 Interests